SynixeTactical/Documents/operations/terminology.md

     - Without specific briefs, ROE should be that targets should meet the threat triangle before engagement.

 ### Threat Triangle
-1. A set of three rules denoting if a unit is a target to or if they cannot be engaged.
+1. A set of three rules denoting if a unit can be engaged.
     - A target must have capability (They possess a weapon).
     - A target must have the ability (Their weapon can cause harm to you at their engagement range).
     - A target must have intent (They must show their intent by actively attempting to point/raise the weapon at you or friendlies).